 Clauses 5.2.2.3.2.2 and 5.2.2.3.2.3 specify how the NF Service Consumer (e.g. AMF) request the SMF to activate or deactivate the User Plane connection of the PDU session, e.g. upon receiving a Service Request from the UE requesting to activate a PDU session or upon an AN release procedure respectively.
 Clause 5.2.2.3.2.3 also applies in case of 5G-AN requested PDU session resource release by sending the NGAP PDU SESSION RESOURCE NOTIFY to the AMF (see step 1d in clause 4.3.4.2 of 3GPP TS 23.502 [3]).

+In scenarios where the AMF takes the initiative to activate or deactivate the User Plane connection of the PDU session, e.g. during RRC connection reestablishment, the AMF shall include the user location corresponding to the correct 5G-AN node to which the User Plane connection is to be activated or deactivated in the message sent to the SMF.
+The SMF may take the user location to determine which 5G-AN node to activate or deactivate the User Plane connection of the PDU session.

 In scenarios where the SMF takes the initiative to activate or deactivate the User Plane connection of the PDU session, e.g. during a Network Triggered Service Request or CN-initiated selective deactivation of the User Plane connection of a PDU session respectively, the SMF invokes the Namf_N1N2MessageTransfer procedure with the inclusion of N2 SM Information (and optionally of a N1 SM Container) as specified in 3GPP TS 23.502 [3] to request the establishment or release of the PDU session's resources in the 5G-AN.
 The Update SM Context service operation is then used as specified in clause 5.2.2.3.1 to transfer the response to the SMF.

 Clause 5.2.2.3.2.4 specifies how the NF Service Consumer (e.g. AMF) indicates to the SMF that the access type of a PDU session can be changed from non-3GPP access to 3GPP access, during a Network Triggered Service Request initiated for a PDU session associated to the non-3GPP access, if the PDU Session for which the UE was paged or notified is in the List Of Allowed PDU Sessions provided by the UE and if the AMF has received N2 SM Information only or N1 SM Container and N2 SM Information for that PDU session from the SMF in step 3a of clause 4.2.3.3 of 3GPP TS 23.502 [3].